High School Marine Science Symposium

 Save the Date!

-Registration will launch for the 2023 High School Marine Science Symposium at 4:00 p.m. on Wednesday, Jan.
-18!
+Registration will launch for the 2024 High School Marine Science Symposium at 4:00 p.m. on Wednesday, Jan.
+17!

 The Massachusetts Marine Educators (MME) have been hosting these events since 1984, and the Northeastern University Marine Science Center has been co-hosting since 2013.
 These events attract hundreds of high schoolers and their teachers to come together and learn about research and practice around marine science topics and issues.
 This conference-style event features a keynote speaker, an ocean science demonstration fair, and hands-on workshops led by scientists, policymakers, graduate students, and others engaged in marine-related careers.
-Once the registration period has opened, please follow the below steps to register you and your students.

-DATE AND LOCATIONS:
+DATE AND LOCATION:

 EVENT FORMAT: The event will feature hands-on workshops exploring marine science (exact topics will be shared in the registration packet), an interactive demonstration fair, and a keynote speaker, affording a diversity of opportunities for students to interact with marine science experts.
 Students will attend two workshops, and have one time slot devoted to the demonstration fair where they can meet and network with multiple presenters throughout the session.